Vistaus/hamster/README.md

 * to export items to json file and import when app starts
 * to prepare debian package
 * to handle memory leak (ask on stackoverflow)
-* to implement 'log' method with IF DEBUG statement

 ### Issues